mirceaulinic/mirceaulinic.github.io/_posts/2017-12-21-salt-pure-python.md

     return '\n'.join(lines)
 ```

-And this Python template can be used, as any other, we just need to tell Salt
+This Python template can be used as any other: we only need to tell Salt
 to generate the text via the ``py`` engine.
 We can verify and load the generated
 content, from the CLI, using the ``net.load_template`` execution function
-``minion1`` is a Juniper network device):
+(``minion1`` is a Juniper network device):

 ```bash
 $ sudo salt 'minion1' net.load_template salt://templates/example.py \